wp-pro-club/worker/readme.txt

 = Is ManageWP secure? =

 Yes.
-We invest heavilly in our security and in four years and serving over quarter a million websites we did not have a single security incident.
-Also we invest in a [white hat security program](https://managewp.com/white-hat-reward) with the purpose of preventing security issues.
+All of our code is developed in-house and we have a top notch security team.
+With over a quarter of a million websites managed since 2012 we did not have a single security incident.
+We've accomplished this through high standards, vigilance and the help of security researchers, through our [white hat security program](https://managewp.com/white-hat-reward).

 = Will ManageWP work with sites spread on different hosting accounts? =

 Yes.
+ManageWP plays nice with all major hosts, and 99% of the small ones.

 = Does ManageWP work with WordPress.com sites? =

 No. ManageWP works only with self-hosted WordPress sites.

-= Can I try all features for free? =

-Absolutely.
-We've got a no-strings-attached 14-day Trial.

 = I have problems adding my site =